japila-books/apache-spark-internals/docs/storage/BlockManagerSlaveEndpoint.md

 removing shuffle [shuffleId]
 ```

-If xref:scheduler:MapOutputTracker.adoc[MapOutputTracker] was given (when the RPC endpoint was created), it calls xref:scheduler:MapOutputTracker.adoc#unregisterShuffle[MapOutputTracker to unregister the `shuffleId` shuffle].
+If scheduler:MapOutputTracker.md[MapOutputTracker] was given (when the RPC endpoint was created), it calls scheduler:MapOutputTracker.md#unregisterShuffle[MapOutputTracker to unregister the `shuffleId` shuffle].

-It then calls xref:shuffle:ShuffleManager.adoc#unregisterShuffle[ShuffleManager to unregister the `shuffleId` shuffle].
+It then calls shuffle:ShuffleManager.md#unregisterShuffle[ShuffleManager to unregister the `shuffleId` shuffle].

 NOTE: Handling `RemoveShuffle` messages happens on a separate thread.
 See <<asyncThreadPool, BlockManagerSlaveEndpoint Thread Pool>>.